AllenGold-max/Project_Portfilo/Customer Sales Analysis.md

-## SQL Project: Supermarket Sales Analysis
+## SQL Project: Customer Sales Analysis

 ### Overview:
 This project involved using MySQL Workbench to analyze extensive sales data from a supermarket, aiming to uncover insights into revenue generation, identify top-selling branches, and segment customers.
 I examined popular products and payment methods while analyzing sales trends to understand seasonal patterns and growth trajectories.